Xadnem53/OrgaSnismo0-Windows/README.md

 Once the game is started, the shape is going changing according to the rules at every new cycle.
 The rules by defect, are the Conway´s rules i.e.:
-A cell remains alive, if it is adyacent to two or three alive cells, otherwise the cell dies at the next cicle.
+A cell remains alive, if it is adjacent to two or three alive cells, otherwise the cell dies at the next cicle.
-A cell borns, if it is adyacent to three alive cells.
+A cell borns, if it is adjacent to three alive cells.

 At the screen top left, the population ( number of alive cells ) and the number of cycles passed from the start, are shown.
 Also buttons for: Zoom, displacement and pause, appear.